Emman-B/OTSecret/README.md

 A web app for sharing temporary secrets!

 The frontend is hosted on GitHub Pages, and the backend is hosted on Heroku.
+I used the Heroku Postgres add-on for database storage.

 ![main_view_desktop](https://user-images.githubusercontent.com/34151856/131023835-7b37d05d-338e-4406-809d-599fd56cd406.png)